What are Agency Costs?

 - Corporate car

 It is important to note that agency costs cannot be fully eliminated.
 Incentives themselves are actually agency costs.
-The point of these incentives, if implemented correctly, is to lower agency costs compared to allowing the management to act in his or her own interests (which would incur higher agency costs).
+The point of these incentives, if implemented correctly, is to lower those costs, as compared to allowing the management to act in his or her own interests (which would likely incur higher costs).